CIS Critical Security Controls Navigator

 IG2IG3

-Encrypt sensitive data at rest on servers, applications, and databases containing sensitive data.
+Encrypt sensitive data at rest on servers, applications, and databases.
 Storage-layer encryption, also known as server-side encryption, meets the minimum requirement of this Safeguard.
 Additional encryption methods may include application-layer encryption, also known as client-side encryption, where access to the data storage device(s) does not permit access to the plain-text data.

 IG2IG3